Partner Sites

 How to become a CPA via business school

 An accounting degree is not a necessity for becoming a qualified CPA.
-However, higher education can be a worthwhile step as an accounting degree will prep you with the knowledge needed to ace your CPA exam first-time.
+However, higher education can be a worthwhile step, as an accounting degree will prepare you with the knowledge needed to pass your CPA exam on the first try.

-Brian Armstrong studied a master's degree in business taxation and data analytics at Villanova University, before later gaining his CPA license.
-But even after graduating from the program, fulfilling the necessary requirements was challenging.
+Brian Armstrong pursued a master's degree in business taxation and data analytics at Villanova University before later obtaining his CPA license.
+Despite graduating from the program, fulfilling the necessary requirements remained a challenge.

 "I went through every lesson in the book that my study provider assigned to me, I took some time to do my own review.
 I did practice tests.
 I made sure I was above the threshold where I needed to be, and then I worried about scheduling the exam,” he says.

-Brian's experience is fairly typical of b-school students who become CPAs, showing the journey to becoming a CPA is not easy.
-But the skills and opportunities that you can gain through gaining a CPA designation could transform your career.
+Brian's experience is quite typical for business school students who pursue a CPA designation, highlighting that the journey to becoming a CPA is not easy.
+Nevertheless, the skills and opportunities gained from earning the CPA designation can have a transformative impact on your career.